 Day 9 Monday: Machu Picchu Tour

-Machu Picchu is a trip to the serenity of the soul, to the eternal fusion with the cosmos; where we feel our fragility.
-It is one of the greatest marvels of South America, a resting place of butterflies in the epicenter of the great circle of life.
+Machu Picchu is a trip to the serenity of the soul, to the eternal fusion with the cosmos, where we feel our fragility.
+It is one of the greatest marvels of South America, a resting place of butterflies in the epicentre of the great circle of life.

 Early in the morning, you will depart from Aguas Calientes to Machu Picchu sanctuary by 15 minutes bus up; the guided tour will guide you for 2 hours at the Sanctuary.
 Then you will be free to explore Machu Picchu with you.
 You will back in Cusco around midnight.